You will need to use your LUOA login and password to access these resources.

 World History in Video

 World History in Video is a wide-ranging collection of critically acclaimed documentaries that allow students and researchers to explore human history from the earliest civilizations to the late twentieth century.
-The video content offered here is truly global in scope, covering Africa and the Americas, Asia, Europe, the Middle East, and Oceania.
+Truly, the video content offered here is global in scope, covering Africa and the Americas, Asia, Europe, the Middle East, and Oceania.
 Upon completion, the collection will contain 1,000 hours of streaming video that offers access to more than 1,750 important, critically acclaimed documentaries from filmmakers worldwide.

 Access provided by: